deepflowio/docs/translate/translated/04-best-practice/01-agent-advanced-config.md

 ## Common Operations for agent-group-config

-Refer to the default agent configuration above, extract the parts you want to modify, create a `your-agent-group-config.yaml` file, and fill in the agent configuration parameters.
-Make sure to include `vtap_group_id`:
+Refer to the default agent configuration mentioned above, extract the parts you want to modify, create a `your-agent-group-config.yaml` file, and fill in the agent configuration parameters.
+Note that `vtap_group_id` must be included:

 ```yaml
 vtap_group_id: <Your-agent-group-ID>
 # write configurations here
 ```

-### Create an agent-group-config
+### Create agent-group-config

 ```bash
 deepflow-ctl agent-group-config create -f your-agent-group-config.yaml